5 Best WordPress Image Optimization Plugins Compared [2022]

-In this article, we will show you a comparison of the best WordPress image compression plugins and their most notable features.
+This article will compare the best WordPress image compression plugins and their most notable features.
 Let’s get started!

 Why do you need an image compression tool?

-If your website relies heavily on images, a quick fix to speed up your website and save some storage space at the same time is to start optimizing your images with one of the plugins we’ll be taking a look at in this post…
+If your website relies heavily on images, a quick fix to speed up your website and save some storage space at the same time is to start optimizing your images with one of the plugins we’ll look at in this post…

 Still not convinced?
 Here’s the TL;DR of why you need WordPress image compression plugins:

-- Serving images of lower file sizes can reduce your website’s bandwidth usage which (in some cases, depending on your hosting company) can result in a cheaper hosting bill at the end of the month.
+• Serving images of smaller file sizes can reduce your website’s bandwidth usage, which (in some cases, depending on your hosting company) can result in a cheaper hosting bill at the end of the month.

 Alright – if that wasn’t enough to convince you, then I don’t know what will, but you’re the one who’s missing out, not us 😁

-In this post, we’ll be comparing the 5 best WordPress image optimization plugins to help you decide which one you should be using on your website.
+In this post, we’ll compare the five best WordPress image optimization plugins to help you decide which one to use on your website.

 Introduction – WordPress Image Optimization Plugins

-Right before we jump into our detailed analysis, here’s the rundown for those of you who don’t have time to stick around for the whole post.
+Before we jump into our detailed analysis, here’s the rundown for those who don’t have time to stick around for the whole post.

 In-Depth Comparison of the five best image optimization plugins